salsita/react-training/exercises/scripts/README.md

 The exercises are expected to be found at `exercises/<exercise>` directories.
 The directory names are currently hardcoded in the script.

 In order to add exercises to the workflow the corresponding directory names shall be added to the script.
+Note: the script doesn't check whether the `exercises/<exercise>` directories exist.